knative/test-infra/tools/coverage/design.md

 1. Developer submits a new commit to an open PR on GitHub.
 1. Matching pre-submit Prow job is started.
 1. Test coverage profile generated.
-1. Calculate coverage change against master branch.
-Compare the coverage file generated in this cycle against the coverage file in the master branch.
+1. Calculate coverage change against default branch.
+Compare the coverage file generated in this cycle against the coverage file in the default branch.
 1. Using the PR data from GitHub, `.gitattributes` file, as well as coverage change data calculated above, produce a list of files that we care about in the line-by-line coverage report.
 Produce line by line coverage HTML files